 The first option on the table here is the bow and arrow.
 Used for hunting purposes for thousands of years, it is not exactly the best choice when hunting this animal in modern times.
 The hunter is in control of every aspect of the shot, from the power behind it to the vertical angle of approach.

 It requires a lot of practice before it can be used and it is regarded as being one of the worst choices for beginners, however, it can provide more experienced hunters with extra layers of complexity and entertainment.
+For the top recurve bow for hunting, check our our article on this important topic.

 The second option is the crossbow.
 An easier alternative to use, easy to aim, it leaves a very small hole in the pelt and can put a lot of power behind the shot.
 It is not as stealthy as the bow, due to the mechanical nature of the weapon, however, unlike pistols and rifles, the ammo is recoverable and reusable.